Growing Degree Days Calculator

 Worked Examples:

-Hot sweet corn day: A sweet corn row reads 2026-06-14, 68, 94 with base 50 F and cap 86 F. Under Modified crop average, the high is clipped to 86 F, so the counted daily value is ((68 + 86) / 2) - 50 = 27 F-day.
+A sweet corn row reads 2026-06-14, 68, 94 with base 50 F and cap 86 F. Under Modified crop average, the high is clipped to 86 F, so the counted daily value is ((68 + 86) / 2) - 50 = 27 F-day.
 Under Simple average, the same row would count ((68 + 94) / 2) - 50 = 31 F-day.
-The Method Audit explains the difference instead of making the two totals look interchangeable.
+The Method Audit explains why the two totals diverge.

-Using a pest bulletin row: A scout receives station data that already lists daily heat units for squash vine borer.
-A row such as 2026-06-03, 18.4 can be entered as a direct GDD row when the header names the GDD column.
-The Accumulation Ledger uses 18.4 as the daily value, and the Method Audit labels it as a direct GDD row.
-The scout should only mix that row with temperature-derived rows if both sources use the same base, cap, and method.
+A scout receives station data that already lists daily heat units for squash vine borer.
+A row such as 2026-06-03, 18.4 can be entered as a direct GDD row when the header identifies the GDD column.
+The Accumulation Ledger uses 18.4 as the daily value, and the Method Audit labels the row as direct GDD.
+The scout should only mix that row with temperature-derived rows when both sources use the same base, cap, method, and unit scale.

 FAQ: